Different types of business structures have different implications for your business.

 Is it easier to manage a nonprofit or for-profit?

-Which legal entity is the best?
+Which legal entity is best for your business?

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.